Product Name

 Begin by carefully examining the type and severity of your hair loss.
 Hair loss can present itself in various forms, such as:

 • Gradual Thinning on the Top of Your Head: Known as androgenetic alopecia, this is the most common type of hair loss in men.
-It typically manifests as a receding hairline and thinning at the crown.
+It often starts with a receding hairline and thinning at the crown, with thinning at the frontal areas being particularly noticeable in men.1

 • Sudden Patchy Hair Loss: Alopecia areata is characterized by sudden, patchy hair loss that can affect any part of the body.